Jacklai2000/Face-Recognition/README.md

 The dataset “archive.zip” consists of 400 images in total from 40 people with 10 different images each (Figure 1).
 It can be downloaded through Kaggle (https://www.kaggle.com/kasikrit/att-database-of-faces).
 We assign the labels 𝑠1, … , 𝑠40 for recognizing each person.
 We divide it into training dataset and testing dataset, each contains 40 people with 5 images each, i.e., 50% of the dataset as training data and the other 50% as the testing data.
+The following figure shows all the faces in our dataset:

 ![all_faces](https://user-images.githubusercontent.com/101900124/169803583-eb44b3c2-ae13-4ac9-a9fc-0396cd1802a3.png)